-The amendments are fairly narrow in scope and would only impact those entities using revenue as a basis for depreciating and amortising their tangible/intangible assets.
+Number of entities affected: Few The amendments are fairly narrow in scope and would only impact those entities using revenue as a basis for depreciating and amortising their tangible/intangible assets.

-The amendments will require entities to reconsider their basis for depreciating their assets.
+Impact on affected entities: Medium The amendments will require entities to reconsider their basis for depreciating their assets.
 While such a change would be accounted for prospectively as a change in accounting estimate, the effect could be significant depending on the materiality of the depreciation charge.